Maavey/lancache-stats/README.md

 ## To Do

 - Integrate with Steam API to collect Game Name from DepotID (currently done manually for Steam).
+Perhaps use [SteamKit](https://github.com/SteamRE/SteamKit)?
-- Auto Refresh the Dashboard using AJAX or auto page reload.
+- Auto Refresh the Dashboard using AJAX or auto page reload (PHP).
-- Select a time range to display data for.
+- Select a time range to display data for (PHP).
 - Parse the timestamp and combine (historical) data strictly per minute.
-- Improve Served IPs Section.
+- Improve Served IPs Section (PHP).
-- Improve Handling log format outside the Container.
+- Improve Handling log format outside the Container (sendlogs).
 - Current Method empties log file upon parsing and inserts it into the DB, we will probably relook into that.
     - For example, streaming with *tail -f*, but should only offload at certain intervals.
     - Log rotation support